GochoMugo/json-concat/README.md

 ## License

-This Module and its Source code is license under the [MIT][mit] License.
+This Module and its Source code is license under the [MIT License][mit].
 View *LICENSE* file accompanying this file.

 [nodejs]:https://nodejs.org